Climate change in Europe: Policies against greenwashing and planned obsolescence

+European Court of Human Rights

+Verein KlimaSeniorinnen Schweiz v.
+Switzerland (2024) was a landmark European Court of Human Rights case in which the court ruled that Switzerland violated the European Convention on Human Rights by failing to adequately address climate change.
+It is the first case in which an international court has ruled that state inaction related to climate change violates human rights.

 Adaptation

 Climate change threatens to undermine decades of development gains in Europe and put at risk efforts to eradicate poverty.
 In 2013, the European Union adopted the 'EU Adaptation Strategy', which had three key objectives: (1) promoting action by member states, which includes providing funding, (2) promoting adaptation in climate-sensitive sectors and (3) research.

-The study from 15,951 survey participants across 27 European nations has shown "that only respondents who are certain of global warming and believe that it is mostly anthropogenic show a significantly higher willingness to donate to a climate action fund".
-These results point to the importance of tackling climate denial and better communicating climate science.
+The Climate Adaptation Investment Advisory Platform (ADAPT) of the European Union helps the public and commercial sectors plan and invest in climate change adaptation and resilience efforts.
+The European Green Deal is another initiative that aims to make Europe the first climate-neutral continent by 2050.
+Accelerating the transition to a circular economy is one of the Green Deal's main cornerstones.

 Society and culture

 Public opinion

 The majority of individuals in the eastern EU countries are relatively less positive about the influence of climate measures on the employment market.
 55% of Eastern Europeans believe that measures against climate change will result in less jobs.
 In Western Europe, 60% of respondents believe that policies would generate more jobs.
+While seeking employment, an increasing number of people are looking at businesses' environmental credentials.
+Over two-thirds of Europeans (62%) believe that future employers should prioritize sustainability.
+It is even a high priority for 16% of Europeans.

 62% of Europeans believe that the green transition will reduce their buying power.

 66% of Europeans believe the climate emergency will be a severe problem by the mid-century, and 30% believe that the climate emergency will be under control by 2050.

 Europeans believe climate change is a threat, with 29% of the EU population expecting to be forced to relocate to another area.
 People of ages 20–29 are concerned about the potential of having to relocate due to climate challenges.
 Because of climate change, 33% of Europeans feel they will have to relocate to a colder or warmer area or nation, according to the European Investment Bank's climate survey in 2020.

 In European Investment Bank's Climate Survey of 2020, 90% of Europeans believe their children will experience the effects of climate change in their daily lives.
 The survey showed a high concern for the climate from the 30 000 individuals surveyed, explaining that a majority of respondents are also prepared to pay a new tax in accordance with climate laws.
 Only 9% of Europeans do not think climate change is occurring, compared to 18% in the United States.